Seth Moulton | |

 Seth Wilbur Moulton (born October 24, 1978) is an American politician serving as the U.S. representative for Massachusetts's 6th congressional district since 2015.
 A former Marine Corps officer, he is a member of the Democratic Party.

-Moulton was born on October 24, 1978, in Salem, Massachusetts, to Lynn Alice (née Meader), a secretary, and Wilbur Thomas Moulton, Jr., a real estate attorney.[7][8][9]
-Moulton has two younger siblings, Eliza and Cyrus, and grew up in Marblehead, Massachusetts.[7]
-He graduated from Phillips Academy in 1997,[10] and attended Harvard College, where he earned a bachelor's degree in physics in 2001.
-He gave the Undergraduate English Oration at his commencement, focusing on the importance of service.[11]
+Moulton was born on October 24, 1978, in Salem, Massachusetts, to Lynn Alice (née Meader), a secretary, and Wilbur Thomas Moulton, Jr., a real estate attorney.[8][9][10]
+He has two younger siblings, Eliza and Cyrus, and grew up in Marblehead, Massachusetts.[8]
+He graduated from Phillips Academy in 1997,[11] and attended Harvard College, where he earned a bachelor's degree in physics in 2001.
+He gave the Undergraduate English Oration at his commencement, focusing on the importance of service.[12]

 During the 2003 invasion of Iraq, Moulton led one of the first infantry platoons to enter Baghdad.
-He served a total of four tours of duty in Iraq from 2003 to 2008.[7]
+He served a total of four tours of duty in Iraq from 2003 to 2008.[8][14]
 Moulton took part in the 2003 Battle of Nasiriyah, leading a platoon that cleared a hostile stronghold.
-In that action, he went to the aid of a Marine wounded by friendly fire, and for his actions he was awarded the Navy and Marine Corps Commendation Medal for valor.[13]
-Moulton was active in combat against insurgent forces in Iraq, including the 2004 Battle of Najaf against the militia of Muqtada al-Sadr.[14]
+In that action, he went to the aid of a Marine wounded by friendly fire, and for his actions he was awarded the Navy and Marine Corps Medal for valor.[15][14]
+Moulton was active in combat against insurgent forces in Iraq, including the 2004 Battle of Najaf against the militia of Muqtada al-Sadr.[16]
 Over two days, he "fearlessly exposed himself to enemy fire" as his platoon was pinned down under heavy fire and then directed the supporting fire that repelled the attack.
-He received the Bronze Star Medal for his actions in this battle.[13]
+He received the Bronze Star Medal for his actions in this battle.[15]

-In 2003, Moulton co-hosted a television program with his Iraqi interpreter, Mohammed Harba, called Moulton and Mohammed, during which they discussed regional conditions in the period following the U.S. invasion before an audience of U.S. servicemen and Iraqi citizens.[17]
-The show ended after three months when Moulton's unit left the area.[7]
+In 2003, Moulton co-hosted a television program with his Iraqi interpreter, Mohammed Harba, called Moulton and Mohammed, in which they discussed regional conditions in the period following the U.S. invasion before an audience of U.S. servicemen and Iraqi citizens.[19]
+The show ended after three months when Moulton's unit left the area.[8]

 Between 2003 and 2008, Moulton was frequently interviewed about his experiences as an officer in Iraq by U.S. national media, including CNN, MSNBC, and NPR programs Morning Edition and All Things Considered.[7][18]

-After he left the Marines Corps in 2008, Moulton attended a dual-degree program at the Harvard Business School and the Harvard Kennedy School, earning master's degrees in business and public policy in 2011.[20]
-After graduate school, Moulton worked for one year as managing director of the Texas Central Railway, a transportation firm.
-In 2011, Moulton and a graduate school classmate founded Eastern Healthcare Partners, which Moulton has invoked to show he was a "successful entrepreneur" who understands "what it's like to face that day when you might not meet payroll."
-The company raised investor funds and drafted a partnership agreement with Johns Hopkins School of Medicine, but in October 2014 the Boston Globe reported that by the time Moulton ran for Congress, EHP had no revenue, was still incubating, and had closed its only Massachusetts office.[21]
+After he left the Marines Corps in 2008, Moulton attended a dual-degree program at the Harvard Business School and the Harvard Kennedy School, earning master's degrees in business and public policy in 2011.[22][14]
+After graduate school, he worked for one year as managing director of the Texas Central Railway, a transportation firm.
+In 2011, Moulton and a graduate school classmate founded Eastern Healthcare Partners, which Moulton has invoked to show he was a "successful entrepreneur" who understands "what it's like to face that day when you might not meet payroll".
+The company raised investor funds and drafted a partnership agreement with Johns Hopkins School of Medicine, but in October 2014 the Boston Globe reported that by the time Moulton ran for Congress, EHP had no revenue, was still incubating, and had closed its only Massachusetts office.[23][14]

-The race had been recognized for its competitiveness by national and regional media throughout the election cycle.[24][25][26][27][28]
+On July 8, 2013, Moulton announced his candidacy in the 2014 congressional race for Massachusetts's 6th district.[25]
+The race had been recognized for its competitiveness by national and regional media throughout the election cycle.[26][27][28][29][30]
 Moulton challenged Tierney in the Democratic primary.

-Moulton defeated Tierney in the primary with 50.8% of the vote to Tierney's 40.1%.[32]
+Moulton won the primary with 50.8% of the vote to Tierney's 40.1%.[34]

-Moulton was endorsed by Senator Elizabeth Warren[33] for the general election.
-In October 2014, he withdrew from a debate sponsored by radio station WGBH because of a series of New York fundraisers, where he welcomed Democratic National Committee Chairwoman Debbie Wasserman Schultz.[34]
-The campaigns of Moulton and his Republican opponent, Richard Tisei, were held up as an example of how candidates can compete with respect for each other.[35]
+Moulton was endorsed by Senator Elizabeth Warren[35] in the general election.
+In October 2014, he withdrew from a debate sponsored by radio station WGBH because of a series of New York fundraisers, where he welcomed Democratic National Committee Chairwoman Debbie Wasserman Schultz.[36]
+The campaigns of Moulton and his Republican opponent, Richard Tisei, were held up as an example of how candidates can compete with respect for each other.[37]

-Moulton defeated Tisei in the general election with 55.0% to Tisei's 41.1%.[36]
+Moulton won the general election with 55.0% of the vote to Tisei's 41.1%.[38]

-Moulton was uncontested for reelection in 2016.[37]
+Moulton was unopposed for reelection in 2016.[39]

 Moulton was sworn into the 114th United States Congress on January 3, 2015.[39]

-Following his withdrawal, Moulton's candidacy generated interest after President Donald Trump sarcastically tweeted, in response to stock market fluctuations, "The Dow is down 573 points on the news that Representative Seth Moulton, whoever that may be, has dropped out of the 2020 Presidential Race!"[57]
+After he withdrew, Moulton's candidacy generated interest after President Donald Trump sarcastically tweeted, in response to stock market fluctuations, "The Dow is down 573 points on the news that Representative Seth Moulton, whoever that may be, has dropped out of the 2020 Presidential Race!"[59]

 According to The Boston Globe, "one of Moulton’s biggest focuses is addressing the long-term impact of automation on the economy, which he says will disproportionately affect working-class communities."[59][64]

-Moulton supports same-sex marriage and abortion rights.[72][73]
-He supports legal immigration and advocates for immigration reform, but opposes illegal immigration and has called it "something we have to confront."[74]
+Moulton supports same-sex marriage and abortion rights.[73][74]
+He supports legal immigration and advocates for immigration reform, but opposes illegal immigration and has called it "something we have to confront".[75]

 Moulton penned an opinion piece promoting gun control, including the statement: "There's simply no reason for a civilian to own a military-style assault weapon.
 It's no different than why we outlaw civilian ownership of rockets and landmines."[84]